Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 - [create-cluster.sh](https://github.com/PacktPublishing/Kubernetes-An-Enterprise-Guide-Third-Edition/blob/main/chapter2/create-cluster.sh)
 - [cluster01-kind.yaml](https://github.com/PacktPublishing/Kubernetes-An-Enterprise-Guide-Third-Edition/blob/main/chapter2/cluster01-kind.yaml)

-This script uses the following steps:
+This script performs the following steps:
 1. Downloads the KinD v 0.22.0 binary, makes it executable, and moves it to /usr/bin.
 2. Downloads kubectl, make it executable, and moves it to /usr/bin.
 3. Downloads the Helm installation script and executes it.
+(Helm is a package manager for Kubernetes, similar to apt or yum for Linux distributions.)
-4. Installs jq.
+4. Installs jq.  (jq is a command-line JSON processor that allows you to parse and manipulate JSON data.)
 5. Executes KinD to create our cluster using the config file and declaring the image to use (we do this to avoid any issues with newer releases and our chapter scripts).
 6. Labels the worker node for ingress.
 Uses the two manifests, custom-resources.yaml and tigera-operator.yaml, in the chapter2/calico to deploy Calico.
 7. Deploys the NGINX Ingress using the nginx-deploy.yaml manifest in the chapter2/nginx-ingress directory.